 Most Memorable Travel Experience

 I have had so many amazing travel adventures that it is difficult to choose a favorite.
 One early experience that I feel has shaped my approach to travel took place in Peru.
-We were out chasing the total solar eclipse in Peru, when the clouds rolled into our observation zone.
-Serious amateur astronomers had their telescopes set up for hours, but we were traveling light with just our welder’s glass.
-Getting more nervous by the moment, the word was finally given: “We’re moving!”
-We all rushed to the waiting bus to travel to a better location with only minutes to spare.
+We were out chasing the total solar eclipse when the clouds rolled into our observation zone.
+Eventually, we heard the words, “We’re moving!” and rushed to the waiting bus to travel to a better viewing location.
 Flying down the rural road at about 80mph, we were only minutes away from totality.
-At the perfect time, the bus skidded to a stop where we all ran into the desert and were treated to the most spectacular celestial event, under perfectly clear and cloudless viewing conditions.
+At the perfect time, the bus skidded to a stop and we all ran into the desert where we were treated to the most spectacular celestial event, under perfectly clear and cloudless viewing conditions.
 This experience taught me that if you are prepared to expect the unexpected and remain flexible and open-minded during your travels, you will be rewarded with many incredible memories.

 Recommended Right Now